ByePastHub/vue-keep/README_en-US.md

 ## introduce

->`vue-keep` can help you achieve forward refresh, the previous page is still active when you return, and you can experience the same as `app`.
-Where caching is needed, replace the `router-view` component with `keep-router-view`.
+>`vue-keep` can help you achieve forward refresh, and the previous page is still active when returning, which can optimize the experience better than `app`.
+Where caching is needed, replace the `router-view` component with `keep-router-view`

 ## language